agatheblues/d3-parallel-coordinates/README.md

 For demonstration purposes, I picked 5 scales (a to e).
 You can add or remove some of them directly in the code to adapt to your datas.

+## Improvements to be made
+- Transitions are a bit messy
+- Lines should evolve from the left to the right axis smoothly and all at the same time